Rob-Ferguson/HonoluluBitDevs/README.md

 ## Attributions

-Thanks to [LeNPaul](https://github.com/LeNPaul/jekyll-starter-kit) for the Jekyll starter kit this was forked from.
+Thanks to [LeNPaul](https://github.com/LeNPaul/jekyll-starter-kit) for the Jekyll starter kit this was forked from and to the [Austin BitDevs](https://austinbitdevs.com/) crew for the inspiration